HMS Diomede (1781): Malacca station

 On 5 February 1795 Rainier sent Diomede and Heroine to take station between Malacca and the north-west end of Banda Island.
 They were to stay there until all the trade from the eastward had passed.
 Diomede was then to return to Madras via the Sunda Straits and Heroine via the Strait of Malacca.

 Fate

-On 23 July Diomede joined a squadron under Commodore Peter Rainier consisting of Suffolk, Hobart, Centurion, with troop transports, and sailed for Ceylon to take Trincomalee and other Dutch settlements on the island.
+On 23 July Diomede joined a squadron under Commodore Peter Rainier consisting of Suffolk, Hobart, Centurion, with troop transports, to participate in the British invasion of Ceylon.

 On 2 August 1795 Diomede was towing a transport brig when she struck a sunken rock in Black Bay and sank.
 She was working into the bay against a strong land wind when she hit the rock, which her charts showed as being a half-mile further north.
 She went down with all her stores on board and there was barely enough time for her crew to save themselves.

 Although the loss of Diomede delayed the landing by a day, on 31 August the British captured Fort Ostenburg, and with it Trincomalee.
-The British would go on to capture other Dutch settlements in India and Ceylon, but denying Trincomalee to the French was the most important objective.
+The British would go on to capture the rest of Dutch Ceylon, but denying Trincomalee to the French was the most important objective.